 1. ROBOTICS AUTOMATION IS FOR COMPLEX, LARGE-SCALE OPERATIONS

-When most people think of robots, the image of a large, lumbering box used on assembly lines often comes to mind.
-But the reality is, with the flexibility of cobots, companies can automate even the simplest of tasks.
+The typical picture of a robot is a bulky, enormous box that can only be used on an assembly line.
+Cobot arms can weigh as little as 11kg and can be mounted in a variety of different ways, meaning even small factories can make space for automation technology.
+Collaborative robots are flexible in nature too, so they can be used to automate even the simplest of tasks.
 Regardless of the scale of output, cobots can be deployed for processes that are repetitive, manual, or potentially strenuous for workers – such as pick and place, packaging and palletizing, screw driving, gluing, dispensing, and welding.

-For a long time now, the message within manufacturing has been that robots steal jobs.
-Quite the opposite is true.
-Robots actually relieve workers from strenuous and repetitive tasks so that they can take on better, more exciting roles within the company.
-And, with the robots helping to increase productivity, companies often find themselves in a position to hire more people, thus creating jobs, not eliminating them.
+For a long time now, there has been a false assumption that increasing automation means limiting the number of human workers.
+In fact, cobots and industrial robots can improve their human colleagues’ career prospects.
+Automation technology like robots actually relieves workers from strenuous and repetitive tasks so that they can take on better, more exciting roles within the company.
+And as cobots improve productivity in certain areas, companies often find themselves in a position to hire more people – meaning cobots can create jobs, rather than eliminate them.

-Notes Jesper Riis, head of the production, “Universal Robots has made a huge difference in our production line.
+Jesper Riis, head of production, commented that “Universal Robots has made a huge difference in our production line.
 Now we can produce at a much more competitive price than ever before.”

-Only 10 percent of jobs are fully automatable, and with cobots the production rises 50% – without job losses.
-From 2017-2020, robots will create upwards of 2 million jobs globally, but no machine will ever replace human dexterity, critical thinking, decision-making, and creativity.
+Only 30% of jobs will be fully automatable by 2030, and cobots can increase productivity in the jobs they’re capable of tackling by 50% – without job losses.
+By 2022, the World Economic Forum estimates that robots will create upwards of 2 133 million jobs globally, but no machine will ever replace human dexterity, critical thinking, decision-making, and creativity.

-It’s true that there are some robots that are large, cumbersome and difficult to operate.
-One might say they practically require a Ph.D. to run them.
-But not cobots.
-Cobots are easy to implement, operate and maintain.
+While some robots that are designed for enormous factories can be big, bulky and tricky to operate, that’s not the case for cobots.
+Cobot arms are comparatively much easier to operate and maintain.
 And, because they’re so compact and lightweight, there is no need to change the production layout when switching the cobot between tasks.
-They’re easily programmed or re-deployed and require minimal maintenance.
+They can be programmed or re-deployed to a new task without external assistance and require minimal maintenance.

 At RSS Manufacturing and Phylrich in California, a short-run production company, it only took 45 minutes to set up and program the Universal Robots unit to perform simple tasks.
 Deploying a UR5 robot for its machine tending increased production speed significantly while opening up 30% more capacity on existing machinery, enabling RSS Manufacturing to compete with overseas manufacturers.